Greater Sudbury: Health care

 Greater Sudbury serves as the health care center for much of northeastern Ontario through Health Sciences North.
 Sudbury is also the site of the Regional Cancer Program, which treats cancer patients from across the north.
 Sudbury's first General Hospital opened in 1950 and operated until 2010.
 Now, known as St. Joseph Health Center, the building remains abandoned and the new Sudbury Regional Hospital functions with Health Sciences North on Ramsey Lake Road.
 In 1968, the first successful coronary artery bypass surgery in Canada was performed at Sudbury Memorial Hospital.
 Adult mental health services are also provided to the area through Health Sciences North, primarily at the Kirkwood site (formerly the Sudbury Algoma Hospital) and at the Cedar site downtown.
 Children's mental health services are provided through the Regional Children's Psychiatric Center operated by the Northeast Mental Health Center, located onsite at the Kirkwood Site of Health Sciences North.

 Emergency services

 Greater Sudbury is served by the Greater Sudbury Police Service, headquartered in downtown Sudbury.
 There is also a detachment of the Ontario Provincial Police located in the McFarlane Lake area of the city's south end.
 Greater Sudbury Emergency Medical Services provides prehospital paramedic services with over 150 full-time and part-time paramedics.
 Greater Sudbury Fire Services operates from 24 fire stations located throughout the city, with a combination 103 career staff and 350 volunteer fire fighters.
 Prior to the municipal amalgamation of 2001, most of the suburban towns were served by separate volunteer fire departments, which were amalgamated into the citywide service as part of the municipal restructuring.
 The municipally owned energy provider Greater Sudbury Utilities serves the city's urban core, while rural areas in the city continue to be served by Hydro One.

+Utilities

+Greater Sudbury Utilities Inc. (GSU) delivers utility services in the city's urban core.
+Its sole shareholder is the City of Greater Sudbury.